mehulkar/mehulkar.com/source/blog/2022/03/analyzing-package-json-in-a-new-ember-app.md

 ## Nice to Haves

 - `ember-load-initializers`

+    Loads the code in `app/initializers` and `app/instance-initializers/` directories, and makes it available for the Ember Application to run.

 - `ember-cli-app-version`

+    Attempts to provide a version number on build based on package.json, or git `HEAD` sha.

 - `@ember/optional-features`

+    Transitional package to configure features.
+Should not be a separate package.

 - `ember-cli-sri`

+    Configures subresource integrity hashes.
+Should not be a separate package.

 - `ember-fetch`

+    Wrapper around `fetch` that works on web and in node.
+Should not be a separate package.

 - `ember-export-application-global`

+    Makes available (or not) the application's name as a global.
+Should not be a separate package.

 - `ember-welcome-page`

+    A component with a welcome message for new apps.

 - `ember-page-title`

+    A package for updating the `<title>` on route transition.
+Should be part of Routing features, not a separate package.

 ---

 ## Building `dist/`

 - `ember-cli`

+    CLI commands, incorporating "addons", blueprints for generating new files.

 - `ember-cli-babel`

+    A collection of babel transforms, some specific to Ember, some more generic (including `@babel/preset-env`).
+    Should be part of `ember-cli`.

 - `ember-auto-import`

+    Started as a community package and became part of the default blueprint.
+It should just be built into `ember-cli`.

 - `ember-cli-htmlbars`

+    ??

 - `broccoli-asset-rev`

+    Fingerprints built assets and updates references everywhere it can find via a regex and string manipulation.
+Notable that this is `broccoli-*` package, as opposed to `ember-*`.
+    Should be built into `ember-cli`.

 - `ember-cli-terser`

     This injects `terser` into the right part of the pipeline.
 While it's _possible_